syscrusher/golang.tmbundle/README.md

 - Syntax highlighting
 - Run, build, test, and install packages
 - Code completion with gocode
-- View documentation with godoc
+- View documentation with gogetdoc (Requires Go 1.6+)
 - Formatting with gofmt
 - Automatic imports with goimports
 - Linting with golint